ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Related Work

 \subsection{LLMs in Medical Tasks}

-Large Language Models (LLMs) have demonstrated significant success in the medical domain, particularly in medical question-answering (Q\&A) tasks~\cite{chen2023meditron,xie2024meLlama,feng2024evaluation}.
-They have also excelled in medical evidence summarization~\cite{tang2023evaluating,van2024adapted}.
+Large Language Models (LLMs) have demonstrated significant success in the medical domain, particularly in medical question-answering (Q\&A)~\cite{chen2023meditron,xie2024meLlama,feng2024evaluation} and medical evidence summarization tasks~\cite{tang2023evaluating,van2024adapted}.
 Notably, the advanced LLM GPT-4~\cite{openai2023gpt4} has outperformed medical students on standard medical board exams~\cite{katz2024gpt}.
-While these achievements primarily involve textual clinical notes, recent research has begun exploring LLMs' capabilities in handling structured Electronic Health Record (EHR) data.
+While these achievements primarily involve textual clinical notes, recent research has begun exploring LLMs' capabilities in handling structured Electronic Health Records (EHR) data~\cite{wu2024ehrflow}.
 Approaches include prompting LLMs directly~\cite{han2024evaluatinggpt4,zhu2024benchmarkingllm} or ensembling machine learning models' outputs~\cite{hu2024powercombiningdataknowledge,llmforadmission}.
 These studies reveal that GPT-4 shows potential for zero-shot prediction on structured EHR data, although a significant performance gap remains compared to conventional deep learning methods trained on full datasets~\cite{zhu2024benchmarkingllm}.
 Additionally, LLM's direct outputs face challenges with hallucination, where generated content may not strictly adhere to instructions, resulting in unexpected outputs beyond numerical values~\cite{xue2023promptcast}.